Skip to content

 Kale pasta with vitamin C

 The intake recommendations for this valuable vitamin are the subject of controversial debate.
-Currently, the recommendations of nutritional societies are geared towards avoiding deficiency symptoms.
-However, it can also make sense to take more vitamin C. As always, the reference values should therefore only be seen as a rough guide.
+Currently, the recommendations of nutrition societies are geared toward avoiding deficiency symptoms.
+However, it can also be quite sensible to take more vitamin C. As always, the reference values should therefore only be seen as a rough guide.

-The Office of Dietary Supplements recommends that adult men aged 19 and over should have a daily intake of 90 mg Vitamin C. Adult women are recommended a daily intake of 75 mg recommended.3 The European Food Safety Authority (EFSA) recommends a slightly higher intake of 110 mg for men and 95 mg for women.4
+The Office of Dietary Supplements recommends that adult males 19 years of age and older consume a daily intake of 90 mg Vitamin C. Adult women are recommended a daily intake of 75 mg recommended.3 The European Food Safety Authority (EFSA) recommends a slightly higher intake, 110 mg for men and 95 mg for women.4

 The feed recommendations of the German Society for Nutrition (DGE) are broken down by gender and age and are shown in mg/day in the following table2: